-- requiring all developments to contribute to the provision of open space necessary for that development according to the Borough's standards, identified strategic needs and existing deficits in an area; - b. requiring major new developments to include usable on-site public open spaces and wildlife habitat.
-On-site provision must create a network or corridor with existing green infrastructure where such an ecological network or green corridor exists beyond the site boundaries:
+- a. requiring all developments to contribute to the provision of open space necessary for that development according to the Borough's standards, identified strategic needs and existing deficits in an area; - b. requiring major new developments to include usable on-site public open spaces and wildlife habitat.
+On-site provision must create a network or corridor with existing green infrastructure where such an ecological network or green corridor exists beyond the site boundaries;

-- c. supporting proposals or activities that protect, enhance or extend open spaces and sport and recreation facilities; - d. working with partners to prepare, implement and monitor the Recreational Disturbance Avoidance and Mitigation Strategy and other strategies and management plans for green spaces, including an Orwell Country Park management plan, that will result in a reduced impact upon birds in the Orwell Estuary; - e. supporting the Greenways Project in working with communities and volunteers to manage green corridors in Ipswich; - f. support the enhancement of canopy cover and ecological networks; - g. working with partners to improve green infrastructure provision and link radial ecological networks and green corridors with a publicly accessible green rim around lpswich; - h. working with partners to ensure the provision of a new country park and visitor centre within the Ipswich Garden Suburb, and an extension to Orwell Country Park; - i. promoting improved access to existing facilities where appropriate; and - j. reviewing the town's estate of sports facilities to consider how they can best meet the needs of a growing population.
+- c. supporting proposals or activities that protect, enhance or extend open spaces and sport and recreation facilities; - d. working with partners to prepare, and implement and monitor the Recreational Disturbance Avoidance and Mitigation Strategy and other strategies and management plans for green spaces, including visitor management plans for key parts of European sites within the Suffolk Coast and Heaths AONB to be completed by 2015, and a plan foran Orwell Country Park management plan, that will result in a reduced impact upon birds in the Orwell Estuary; - e. supporting the Greenways Project in working with communities and volunteers to manage green corridors in Ipswich; - f. support the enhancement of canopy cover and ecological networks; - g. working with partners to improve green infrastructure provision and link radial ecological networks and green corridors with a publicly accessible green rim around lpswich; - h. working with partners to ensure the provision of a new country park and visitor centre within the Ipswich Garden Suburb, and an extension to Orwell Country Park and possible provision of a visitor facility there subject to assessing its impacts on the Special Protection Area; - i. promoting improved access to existing facilities where appropriate; and - j. reviewing the town's estate of sports facilities to consider how they can best meet the needs of a growing population.